-ICSI brings together providers, health plans, patients and other stakeholders to tackle complex health care issues that no single entity can solve on their own.
+ICSI brings together providers, health plans, patients and other stakeholders to tackle complex health care issues.
 This collaborative approach is matched by our proven processes and our ability to take a concept through pilot to spread to sustainability.
 Some of our current and past work is noted here.

-Through a cooperative agreement with the Center for Medicare and Medicaid Innovation, ICSI is leading a consortium of 10 organizations to implement the COMPASS (Care of Mental, Physical and Substance Use Syndromes) care model to treat patients with depression, diabetes and/or cardiovascular disease in primary care.
-Learn about COMPASS
+Through a cooperative agreement with the Center for Medicare and Medicaid Innovation, ICSI is leading a consortium of 10 organizations to implement the COMPASS model to treat patients with depression, diabetes and/or cardiovascular disease in primary care.

-Under an Agency for Healthcare Research and Quality grant, ICSI is working with several other organizations nationally to screen and treat patients for depression and risky substance use in primary care.
+Under an Agency for Healthcare Research & Quality grant, ICSI completed a three-year initiative with several other organizations nationally to screen and treat patients for depression and risky substance use in primary care.
 Read more.

-Both ICSI and its Professional Partnerships consulting business are ready to help you transform your health care system as we have helped others.
-If you are interested in learning more about ICSI's ability to accelerate your organization's improvement, contact Chief Operating Officer Craig Acomb at (952) 814-7077.
+If you are interested in learning more about ICSI's ability to accelerate your organization's improvements, contact Chief Operating Officer Craig Acomb at (952) 814-7077.